 Eating out in Hawaii is expensive.
 It makes sense.
 You’re on an island in the middle of the Pacific and getting enough food here to feed everyone is no small feat.
 But just because you’re on a budget doesn’t mean you need to skip all nice meals out.
 We’ve found the best way to eat out on a budget at some of the nicest restaurants is to go during lunch.

 Many of the nice restaurants have a cheaper food menu available during lunchtime.
-For example, Mama’s Fish House swaps out some of the expensive dinner items for sandwiches and other less expensive options at lunch.

 Plus, if you head to an ocean-view restaurant during lunch you’ll actually get to enjoy the entire meal in the daylight.
 A dinner seating may be romantic, but you’ll be enjoying the ocean view in the dark.